phorve/phorve.github.io/_posts/2021-12-11-ParthasarathyRotation.md

 <img align="right" width="392" height="520" src="/assets/images/ParthasarathyRotation/microscope2.png">

-In our experiments, we diluted an overnight culture of Dr. Spero’s pseudomonas 1:1000 in 0.5% agar in a glass cuvette and incubated for 5 hours.
+In our experiments, we diluted an overnight culture of Dr. Spero’s *Pseudomonas* 1:1000 in 0.5% agar in a glass cuvette and incubated for 5 hours.
 We then either added LB as a control or tobramycin and then imaged every ten minutes for the next 8 hours.
 As we’re imaging, the sample on the stage is moved through space in the Z direction allowing us to take slices in the Z direction to obtain a 3 dimensional image of the growing pseudomonas.

 It’s also important to stress that we had to make a lot of these protocols ourselves - As far as we know, no one else has done 3D time series light sheet imaging on growing microbial communities and we did not know if this was going to work.